mad4j/suicide-linux/README.md

 :bomb: Suicide Linux
 =====================

 *Simple list of deadly linux commands.
-All the Linux that nobody will teach you, but that you will experience in first person.
-At least one time in your life.*
+All the Linux that nobody will teach you, but that you will experience in first person... at least one time in your life.*

 Daniele Olmisani, 2017-2025